 - -In prepubertal boys, increased levels of testosterone are seen in precocious puberty.
-Further workup is necessary to determine the cause of precocious puberty - -In men, testicular or adrenal tumors or androgen abuse might be suspected if testosterone levels exceed the upper limit of the normal range by more than 50%.
+Further workup is necessary to determine the causes of precocious puberty. - -In adult men, testicular or adrenal tumors or androgen abuse might be suspected if testosterone levels exceed the upper limit of the normal range by more than 50%.